systemg

 2. Each service receives SIGTERM

-3. After 10 seconds, SIGKILL is sent if needed
+3. After a short grace period (about 1 second), SIGKILL is sent if needed

 4. The supervisor remains available unless you used --supervisor